okfn/handbook/text/courses/gentle-introduction-descriptive-data-analysis.rst

 #.
 In the window that appears, choose “Current selection” and then click “OK”.
 #.
 Choose the layout of your pivot table by dragging the ‘tiles’ representing the different columns of data into different parts of the pivot table layout.
 #.
 When you’re happy, select ‘OK’ to create the pivot table.
 #.
-If you want to change the layout of a pivot table, right click on the pivot table to bring up a secondary menu, and select “Edit Layout”.
+If you want to change the layout of a pivot table, right click on the pivot table to bring up a secondary menu, and select 'Edit Layout'.

 The GRAIN dataset has nine columns of data.
 In this lesson, we’ll just add